openbase/bco.website/www/developer/installation.md

 ### Download and Prepare BCO Submodules

-BCO is split into different sub-module and each of these sub-module is stored in its own repository while the main repository just bundles all sub-module repositories via ```git-modules```.
-The ```./prepare.sh``` script supports you to download the sourcecode of each sub-modules.
+BCO is based on the openbase Java Utility Library (JUL) and on the openbase Type Library.
+Both dependencies are linked as git sub-module in the `lib` folder.
+The ```./prepare.sh``` stored in the BCO repo root folder downloads the source-code of each dependency.
 Therefore, please execute
 ```
 cd ~/workspace/openbase/bco
 ./prepare.sh
 ./update.sh
 ```
-in order to prepare all sub-modules and download their sourcecode.
-Once the preperation is done, all sub-modules should be available in the  ```module``` directory.

-If the workspace is prepared, we can use the ```all``` script provided by the developer tools to ease all submodule operations.
+If the workspace is prepared, we can use the ```all``` script provided by the developer tools to build the dependencies:
-The ```all``` command just executes the given command for all sub-modules.
-Therefore, the following command can be used to compile all submodule and to install their binaries into the target directory defined by the ```$prefix``` variable.
 ```
 cd ~/workspace/openbase/bco
 all ./install.sh
 ```
 ::: tip INFO
-The initial installation can take a while, so grab a coffee and relax while the scripts do the hard work.
+The initial installation can take a while, so grab a coffee and relax while the scripts do the work.
 :::

 Now everything should be ready to start the development of new bco components and apps.
 We recommend to use IntelliJ as IDE for BCO.
-The main repository includes an IntelliJ project configuration so just open ```~/workspace/openbase/bco``` in the IDE or just execute ```idea ~/workspace/openbase/bco``` in case IntelliJ is provided by your shell.
+Open ```~/workspace/openbase/bco``` in the IDE or just execute ```idea ~/workspace/openbase/bco``` in case IntelliJ is provided by your shell.

 ### Update

-You can update bco including all sub-modules by executing ```./update.sh```.
+You can update bco including its dependencies by executing ```./update.sh```.
 Just make sure all local changes are committed and pushed before performing the update.
 After updating all components you can compile and install all changes via the ```./install.sh``` script.
 Therefore, a full update can be performed as followed:
 ```
 ./update.sh
 ./install.sh